Discover the Basics of Localization Testing and Internationalization Testing:

 ---|---|

-1. Adaptation of product, application, or document content to meet specific cultural, linguistic, and other requirements of a region or locale | 1.
-Designing and developing a product, application, or document content to enable localization |
+1. Modifying a product, application, or document content to meet cultural, linguistic, and other specific requirements of a region or locale | 1.
+Designing and developing a product, application, or document content to enable easy localization |

-2. Abbreviated as l10n | 2.
-Abbreviated as i18n |
+2. Often abbreviated to l10n | 2.
+Commonly abbreviated to i18n |

-3. Focuses on online help, GUI context, dialog boxes, error messages, tutorials, manuals, release notes, installation guides, etc. | 3.
-Focuses on compatibility testing, functionality testing, interoperability testing, usability testing, installation testing, and user interface validation testing |
+3. Primarily focuses on online help, GUI context, dialog boxes, error notifications, tutorials, manuals, release notes, installation guides, etc. | 3.
+Concentrates on compatibility testing, functionality testing, interoperability testing, usability testing, installation testing, and user interface validation testing |

-4. Involves translation to a specific local language | 4.
-Application code is language-independent |
+4. Incorporates translation to a specific local language | 4.
+Application code is independent of the language |

-5. Not limited to the user interface level | 5.
+5. Not confined to the user interface level | 5.
 Involves designing at the core level |

-Scope Of Testing
+The Scope of Testing

 1) Language

-- Unicode text for character encoding support
+- Support for Unicode text character encoding

-- Number systems
+- Numerical systems

 - Writing directions

-- Capitalization and sorting rules
+- Rules for capitalization and sorting

 - Keyboard shortcuts and layouts

-2) Culture and region
+2) Culture and Region

 - Names and titles